RNA, local moves on plane trees, and transpositions on tableaux: The graph of -local moves in type

 However we can prove the following.

 \begin{proposition} There is a unique element of maximal rank and a unique element of minimal rank. \end{proposition}

-\begin{proof} The root must have $n-1$ descendants since every other vertex in the graph is a descendant of the root.
-So the minimal number of descendants is $n-1$.
-This is achieved by the star graph.
+\begin{proof} Consider the graph $G^A$ whose vertex set is the set $\mathcal{T}_n$ of plane trees with $n$ edges.
+If $T$ is a plane tree in $\mathcal{T}_n$ then its root must have $n$ descendants since any other vertex in the graph is a descendant of the root.
+So the minimal total number of descendants is $n$.
+This is achieved by the star graph in Figure~\ref{fig:subfigmin}.

-Plane trees are connected so there is at least one vertex of each possible distance from the root.
-The path graph has just one vertex at each distance from the root and so it maximizes the total distance.
+The plane tree $T$ is connected so there is at least one vertex of each possible distance from the root.
+The path graph in Figure~\ref{fig:subfigmax} has just one vertex at each distance from the root and therefore maximizes the total distance. \end{proof}